Telephone Triage

 Geriatric age-based rules include:

-- The older the patient, the greater the risk of hypo- or hyperthermia.
+- The older the patient, the greater the risk of hypothermia or hyperthermia.

-- Assess all sick elderly for possible dehydration and sepsis.
+- Assess all sick older adults for possible dehydration and sepsis.

 - All sudden confusion in a frail older adult is considered emergent.

-- Greatest suicide risk is in white males, over 65 years of age, widower, retired, or jobless.
+- Greatest suicide risk is in White males, over 65 years of age, who are widowers, retired, or jobless.

-- Incontinence in the elderly may be related to urinary tract infection.
+- Incontinence in older adults may be related to urinary tract infection.

 - Developmentally disabled populations typically age prematurely.